Charlotte Proudman

-Charlotte Proudman (born July 1988) is a British barrister, academic and writer who specialises in family law and women's rights.
+Charlotte Proudman (born 1988) is a British barrister, academic and writer who specialises in family law and women's rights.

 Early life and education

-Proudman was born Charlotte Bailye but as an adult took her maternal grandmother's maiden name of Proudman.
+Proudman used her father's surname, Bailye, until 2011, when she took her maternal grandmother's maiden name of Proudman.
 Her father, an engineer and property investor, died when she was four years old, leaving his £330,000 estate to cancer charities.
 The family challenged the will, securing some money for Proudman to be held in trust until she turned 18.
 She grew up in Staffordshire and attended the local comprehensive school.
 After graduating in law and sociology at Keele University, Proudman studied for the Bar at City Law School in London.
 She was called to the Bar by Lincoln's Inn in July 2010 but before starting a pupillage she spent a year at Queens' College, Cambridge studying for an MPhil in criminology.